Bogdanovic scores 30 points, Jazz beat T-Wolves 103-95

 Andrew Wiggins had 22 points for Minnesota after missing three games because of personal reasons and an illness.
 Karl-Anthony Towns was held to 14 points and struggled with foul trouble most of the night.

-Towns finally hit double figures on a 3 with 4:34 remaining, but Utah answered with back-to-back triples from Bogdanovic and Mike Conley to make it 94-85 at the 3:28 mark.
+It was a far cry from Monday night, when Towns hit tied a career-high with seven 3s and had 29 points in Minnesota’s 112-102 win.
+On Wednesday, he didn’t hit double figures until a 3 with 4:34 remaining, but Utah answered with back-to-back triples from Bogdanovic and Mike Conley to make it 94-85 at the 3:28 mark.

+”You can tell . there was an emphasis on taking Karl out of it,” Wolves coach Ryan Saunders said.

-Conley had 16 points for the Jazz, and Rudy Gobert had 12 points and 15 rebounds.
+Conley had 16 points for the Jazz, and Gobert had 12 points and 15 rebounds.

 Utah led by nine before Kelan Martin keyed a 12-0 run that put the Wolves up early in the fourth.